 Writing Concentration

 In the Writing concentration, you study the craft and technique of writing fiction, poetry, and nonfiction through carefully designed courses.
-Your final semester is dedicated to intensive capstone work in your chosen genre and courses in a secondary
+Students interested in journalism are encouraged to consider Journalism + Design.

 genre.
 All writing courses are taught by practicing writers with national reputations, and are based on the following assumptions: